privy-io/auth-demo/README.md

 # Privy Auth Demo

-This is a simple browser and mobile optimized demo of Privy Auth.
+This is a browser and mobile optimized demo of Privy Auth.

 ## Useful Code Snippets